 The Bottom Line

-With a few upgrades on bearing and bushings, this longboard will become twice as good as it was out of the box and will stand by you even when you have levelled up your skills.
-This board is user-friendly as it cruises smoothly even in tight spaces.
+With a few upgrades on bearing and bushings, this longboard will become twice as good as it was out of the box and stand by you even when you have leveled up your skills.
+This board is user-friendly as it cruises smoothly, even in tight spaces.
 The longer boards attract downhill by promising stability at high speed.
 So the 36 inch Speed Drop Down longboard is a more convenient option for commuting in the town.

 The Bottom Line

-Rimable has a good reputation in the market and the longboards are known for their good build.
+Rimable has a good reputation in the market, and the longboards are known for its excellent build.
 The Drop Through boards are designed for high-speed rides.
 But the design does not stop the freestyle riders from trying trips and tricks on it.
-The Rimable Drop Through longboards are made for beginners with little or no knowledge of the art of skateboarding.
+The Rimable Drop Through longboards is made for beginners with little or no knowledge of the art of skateboarding.

 The 41 inches long and 9.5-inch wide longboard by Rimable is constructed with 9-ply maple wood.
-The 7-inch hangers along with aluminium truck further increase the stability of the board.
+The 7-inch hangers, along with the aluminum truck, further increase the stability of the board.
 The wheel specification, as stated by the manufacturer, is 70mm in diameter and 85A hardness with ABEC-11 bearings.

 The Bottom Line